martin-robert-fink/oauth_server_demo/README.md

 - Some of the plugins would expose client_id and/or client_secret in client code
 - Virtually all online tutorials to help with the signin process assumed the use of the Firebase authentication backend

-I therefore decided to implement my own authentication client/server from the ground up that would across mobile and desktop, would not require the Firebase backend, and would support **Signin with _Google_, _Github_, _Facebook_, and _Apple_**.
+I therefore decided to implement my own OATH2 authentication client/server from the ground up that would work across mobile and desktop, would not require the Firebase backend, and would support **Signin with _Google_, _Github_, _Facebook_, and _Apple_**.

-This end-result is an authentication server written in Dart to act as a demonstrator to help others understand the complete OAuth2 web flow.
+The end-result is an authentication server written in Dart to act as a demonstrator to help others understand the complete OAuth2 web flow.
 It has the the following features:

 - Multi-isolate SSL HTTP server
 - A WebSocket server to receive CSRF state information from the client